MCP Server for Code Retrieval · v1.80.1 · 1,700+ ★

 Short version: RepoMapper is a ranked repository "map" (great for orientation and "what matters?"), while jCodeMunch is symbol-accurate retrieval (great for "show me the exact code" with tiny token spend).
 They overlap, but they're optimized for different jobs.

-• Scaling behavior: maps get bigger as repos grow; targeted symbol pulls stay tiny even in massive repos.
+• Scaling: maps get bigger as repos grow; targeted symbol pulls stay tiny even in massive repos.

 How do I integrate jCodeMunch with Google Antigravity?